brikis98/yevgeniy-brikman-homepage/_posts/2023-11-14-hello-boot.md

 ### Intrerrupts

 The B.I.O.S interface makes its routines available via intrerrupts.
-Intrerrupts are a processor feature that allows you to temporarily halt the CPU from what it's doing, and have it jump execution to what is called an **ISR** (Intrerrupt Service Routine), also known as an intrerrupt handler.
-The handler is just normal code that the CPU can execute.
-Often then, the CPU resumes the code it was previously executing.
+Intrerrupts are a processor feature that allows you to temporarily halt the CPU from what it's doing and have it jump execution to what is called an **ISR** (Intrerrupt Service Routine), before resuming to the code it was previously executing.
+The ISR is code just like ours that the CPU can execute.

-Intrerrupts can be triggered both by software and hardware and are a vital feature for making computers work.
+Intrerrupts are a vital feature of processors, as they can be triggered both by software like we are now, and by hardware.
+This is the feature that allows computers to react to keys being pressed on a keyboard for example.

-In theory we could scan memory to find the B.I.O.S routine we're interested in and manually jump execution to its address, but to keep code easy and portable across multiple machines B.I.O.S provides us with an intrerrupt.
+In theory we could scan memory to find the B.I.O.S routine we're interested in and manually jump execution to its address, but to keep code easy and portable across multiple machines B.I.O.S provides us with a handy ISR already connected to the intrerrupt vector.

 As mentioned in Dr. Nick Blundell [lecture notes](https://www.cs.bham.ac.uk/~exr/lectures/opsys/10_11/lectures/os-dev.pdf): "Each interrupt is represented by a unique number that is an index to the interrupt vector, a table initially set up by BIOS at the start of memory (i.e. at physical address 0x0) that contains address pointers to interrupt service routines (ISRs).